Andrea/Presentations/2015-10-Gotham-computation-Expressions/slides/slides/index.md

 [example source](http://www.m-brace.net/starterkit/HandsOnTutorial/3-cloud-parallel-cpu-intensive.html)

 ***

-###Disclaimer : Some pictures I show here have absolutely nothing to do with what I will be talking about
-###so ask questions if confused ;)... it might still make no sense, but that is ok.

-***

-### Monads

-' read -> learned absolutely nothing about it.
+' read -> maths heavy
 ' first person to describe monads for functional programming was Eugenio Moggi, paper called ["Notions of computation and monads"](http://www.disi.unige.'it/person/MoggiE/ftp/ic91.pdf) this paper is maths heavy tho I am sure some of you will be interested in looking at this.

+### Notions of computation and monads (1991)
 ![Moggi](images/Eugenio_Moggi.jpg)

 ---

-' I do remember tho that this other person, Philip Wadler, who made monads popular(?) widely known.
+' Philip Wadler, these papers made monads in programming widely known.

 ### Comprehending Monads (1990)
 ### Monads for functional programming (1995)